Analysis | How German Fintech Darling Wirecard Fell From Grace

 1. What does Wirecard do?

-Wirecard is a developer of software and systems for online payments and fraud protection used across the internet.
-Its technology helps process smartphone payment transactions, issue credit cards and detect suspicious activity.
-Through the aggressive acquisition of at least 18 companies, Wirecard outgrew Munich’s start-up scene to report 2.1 billion euros ($2.3 billion) in revenue in 2018.
+Wirecard is a developer of software and systems for online payments and fraud protection used across the internet, processing a customer’s card details and ensuring the funds to cover a purchase are transferred to the merchant.
+Its technology helps handle smartphone payment transactions, issue credit cards and detect suspicious activity.
+Through the aggressive acquisition of at least 18 companies, Wirecard outgrew Munich’s start-up scene to report 2.1 billion euros ($2.4 billion) in revenue in 2018.
 That year, Wirecard replaced Commerzbank AG in Germany’s 30-company DAX stock index, alongside titans such as Volkswagen AG, Siemens AG, and Deutsche Bank AG.

 2. Why has Wirecard been controversial?